International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 —-

-recognizes freedom from hunger as a fundamental right and states that the parties to the Covenant shall take measures to ensure that right, including by equitably distributing the world’s food supply.
+recognizes freedom from hunger as a fundamental right and mandates parties to the Covenant to take measures to ensure this right, including equitable distribution of the world’s food supply.

-The importance of food to individual economies’ import baskets varies considerably across countries.
-In 2017 to 2021, basic food1 made up from as little as a couple of per cent of the total imports of an economy up to 44 per cent for Haiti.
-Basic food in merchandise imports exceeded 30 per cent also in Benin, American Samoa, Eritrea, Yemen and Somalia.
-The median was 12 per cent (UNCTAD calculations based on UNCTADstat -—
+The importance of food in individual economies’ import baskets varies considerably across countries.
+From 2018 to 2022, basic food1 made up from as little as a couple of per cent of total imports in some economies, but up to 45 per cent in Haiti.
+In American Samoa, Yemen, Eritrea, and Somalia basic food exceeded 35 per cent of merchandise imports, with the median being 12 per cent (UNCTAD calculations based on UNCTADstat -—

 – ‒